Blaizzy/mlx-embeddings/docs/How-to-Build-Software-Outside-Homebrew-with-Homebrew-keg-only-Dependencies.md

-# How to build software outside Homebrew with Homebrew `keg_only` dependencies
+# How to Build Software Outside Homebrew with Homebrew `keg_only` Dependencies

 ## What does "keg-only" mean?